Table of Contents

 - The motor program travels through the thalamus to the motor cortex.

 The motor cortex arranges the execution of movement via the pyramidal tract (= corticospinal tract).
 It is connected to all the important centers of the brain; for example, to the brain stem for coordination of the supporting motor skills through: corticorubral and corticoreticular tract.
 From the brain stem, the rubrospinal and the reticulospinal tracts lead to the spinal cord.

 The pyramidal tract has over a million efferent fibers, that branch on their way: one portion branches towards thalamus, red nucleus and others; another portion branches towards the motor nuclei of brain via the corticobulbar tract.
 The major part, however, goes directly to the motor neurons of the spinal cord.
 80 % of these fibers cross in the lower area of the brain stem and the minor part in spinal cord to the opposite side.

 Distinction: Pyramidal tract and extrapyramidal tracts

-While the pyramidal tract with its neurons in the cerebral cortex controls our conscious movements, the extrapyramidal system has its areas of nuclei below the cerebral cortex and modifies the involuntary movements.
-It autonomously controls our involuntary movements of the muscles and the basic tone of the muscles.
-Its connections to the visual system, the organ of equilibrium, the cerebrum, and the cerebellum enable us to smoothly execute complex movements.
+While the pyramidal tract with its neurons in the cerebral cortex controls our conscious movements, the extrapyramidal system has its areas of nuclei below the cerebral cortex and modifies involuntary movements.
+It autonomously controls our involuntary muscle movements of the muscles and the basic tone of the muscles.
+Its connections to the visual system, the organ of equilibrium, the cerebrum and the cerebellum enable us to smoothly execute complex movements.

 Pathophysiology of the Motor Systems